shuyangsun/terraform-setup/README.md

-# Startup Cloud Infrastructure Bootstrap
+# Startup Setup for Non-Technical People

 Set up the foundational infrastructure to bootstrap the rest of your cloud environment for your exciting new startup.